 Manufactured at the Tokoroa mill and sourced from sustainably-grown New Zealand Radiata Pine.

-The globally recognised independent body, the Forest Stewardship Council® (FSC), has recognised the Tokoroa mill for using responsibly sourced wood, awarding CHH Plywood with the FSC certificate (SCS-COC-001316).
-The FSC certificate can be supplied here.
+The globally recognised independent body, the Forest Stewardship Council® (FSC®), has recognised the Tokoroa mill for using responsibly sourced wood, awarding CHH Plywood with the FSC® certificate (FSC-C012019).
+The FSC® certificate can be supplied here.

 In addition, as sustainability continues to become a more prominent factor within both the architectural and building community, CHH Plywood continues to search for methods of ensuring that customers and end consumers receive products that have minimal impact on the environment.
 In 2018, In support of the Living Building Challenge, the Ecoply® range of products were given the Declare and red list labels which is in support of participating in Declare and for being Living Building Challenge compliant.